CyVerse-learning-materials/learning-materials-home/docs/faq.md

     CyVerse provides web access to its public datasets via WebDav [https://data.cyverse.org](https://data.cyverse.org){_target=_blank}

-    Because the CyVerse Data Store underlies all CyVerse services, the public datasets may also be accessed through the Discovery Environment, Atmosphere, the Science APIs and iCommands.
+    Because the CyVerse Data Store crosscuts all CyVerse services, public datasets may also be accessed through the Discovery Environment, Atmosphere, the Science APIs and iCommands.

     For more information on using data at CyVerse, see the Learning Center documentation pages on working with data.